 Sometimes, a divorcing couple will agree to a spousal support plan that includes higher payments for the first few years.
 This type of spousal support gives the receiving party the flexibility to go back to school and complete a degree program.
 After graduation and entrance into the work force, the monthly payments are reduced to a lower level.

-Both Pennsylvania and New Jersey use statewide uniform guidelines to determine the appropriate levels of child support.
-These guidelines consider some factors such as the incomes of both spouses, number and age of children, length of marriage, ability to work, and general needs.
+Both Pennsylvania and New Jersey use statewide uniform guidelines to determine the appropriate levels of support.
 If you would like help determining an estimate of the appropriate level of support, please contact our office for a list of accurate figures based on state guidelines.

 Another option that is often used during divorce is that of a temporary alimony agreement, also know as alimony pendente lite, to establish maintenance of lifestyle, protection of assets, obligations of the parties.
 This agreement is nullified when divorce decree or final judgment of divorce is reached.